Cauliflower and Potato Curry or Gobi Aloo Subze/ Phoolevar Bataka nu Shaak

 Today, I will be sharing with you the recipe for Cauliflower and Potato Curry, also known as Gobi Aloo Subze in Hindi and Phoolevar Bataka nu Shaak in Gujarati.
 Admittedly, it is not my favourite dish but this recipe is a great way to spice up boring old boiled cauliflower!

-Here is a picture of the final dish (Cauliflower and Potato Curry):
+The final dish (Cauliflower and Potato Curry):

 (serves 2 to 3 people)